All Episodes

 And check the email.

-What do you mean Rush Obama was just unlikable?
+What do you mean, Rush Obama was just unlikable?

-Just the split screen, just Obama's stare.
+Just a split screen, just Obama's stare.

-In fact, there was a point in this debate, I think it was in the well, it was the last half.
+I think it was in the, well, it was the last half.

-I mean might have been last 15 or 20 minutes.
+It might have been last 15 or 20 minutes.

 There was a point in this debate where Obama was staring Romney down viciously.